bvundurthy/bvundurthy.github.io/_pages/about.md

 ---

 I am a Project Scientist at the Robotics Institute, Carnegie Mellon University (CMU).
-My research is dedicated to a fundamental challenge for the future of robotics: how can teams of autonomous robots collaborate and succeed in complex environments, especially when facing adversaries?
+My research is dedicated to a fundamental challenge for the future of robotics:

+**"How can teams of autonomous robots collaborate and succeed in complex environments, especially when facing intelligent adversaries?"**

 This opposition can take many forms.
 It might be the environment itself, like a team of drones battling high winds to find survivors in a wildfire.
 It could be an active adversary, such as a hostile agent jamming a drone's sensors or ambushing an autonomous convoy.
 Or, it could even come from within a coalition, as agents switch allegiances for individual gain.